napalm-automation-community/napalm-ros/README.md

 As napalm-ros uses API, several caveats exist.

-# No safe mode (not exposed via API).
+* No safe mode (not exposed via API).
 There is no commit, rollback.
-# API is not versioned so things may break when routeros is upgraded.
+* API is not versioned so things may break when routeros is upgraded.
-# MikroTik does not have any config replace (within the meaning of e.g. cisco ios config replace).
-In order to do this you need to write every thing.
-Including what you do not want.

 ### Missing features.